 - De Smith’s Judicial Review, 8th ed by The Rt Hon The Lord Woolf et al. Table of Contents

 - Judicial Review of Administrative Action in Canada by Donald J.M.
 Brown & John M. Evans Table of Contents

-- Procedural strategies for Litigators, 3rd ed by James Morton Table of Contents
+- Procedural strategies for Litigators in Alberta, 2nd ed. by William E. Cascadden.
+Table of Contents

 Forms and Precedents

 - Alberta civil practice manual by Legal Education Society of Alberta Table of Contents